Annual Allowable Rent Increase

 60 Day Notice Required For Rent Increases Higher Than 10%

-State law (California Civil Code Section 827) requires a 60 day notice for any rent increases which, alone or cumulatively, raise a tenant’s rent by more than 10% within a 12 month period.
+State law (California Civil Code Section 827) requires a 60 day written notice for any rent increases which, alone or cumulatively, raise a tenant’s rent by more than 10% within a 12 month period.
+Rent increases for 10% or less require a 30 day notice.
 This covers both rent controlled and non-rent controlled units.

 Capital Improvement Rent Increases

 One of the more unjust parts of rent control is the capital improvement passthrough.
 Capital improvements are improvements for the building, the landlord’s investment, which tenants mostly pay for through a passthrough.
 Not only can the landlord get the tenants to pay for increasing the value of his or her investment, the landlord can then write the cost of the improvements off in their taxes.
-That said, here is a brief summary of a complex area (for more information you’ll need the Tenants Rights Handbook or to talk to a counselor at our drop-in clinic.
-Capital improvements are things like new windows, a new roof, painting of the exterior of the building, landscaping, new appliances (ranging from refrigerators to a new heating system) and other similar improvements to the property which generally are additions or replacements as opposed to repairs.
+Capital improvements are things like new windows, a new roof, painting of the exterior of the building, and other similar improvements to the property which add substantially to the life or value of the property as opposed to routine maintenance.
 Landlords must complete the work, petition the Rent Board and win approval of the rent increase before the cost can be passed on.
 Tenants can contest the increases at the hearing on certain grounds, like that the work was never done, or was not necessary, or was done to gentrify the building, but it is difficult to stop such a passthrough in its entirety.
+However, the tenant can request a hardship exemption.

 Once the capital improvement has been paid for, then the tenant’s rent reverts to what it was prior to the passthrough (plus any allowable increases in the interim); capital improvement rent increases are not part of your “base rent,” meaning the annual increase percentage calculation does not include the capital improvement passthrough.